sourcegraph/sourcegraph-public-snapshot/doc/admin/extensions/index.md

 # Administration of Sourcegraph extensions and the extension registry

-> NOTE: Sourcegraph extensions are being deprecated with the upcoming Sourcegraph 4.0 release.
-Learn more.
+> NOTE: Sourcegraph extensions are being deprecated with the upcoming Sourcegraph September release.
+[Learn more](../../extensions/deprecation.md).

 [Sourcegraph extensions](../../extensions/index.md) add features to Sourcegraph.
 Sourcegraph Free and Enterprise instances allow users to view and enable extensions from the [Sourcegraph.com extension registry](https://sourcegraph.com/extensions).